Using TableIndexer to Generate a Local HBase Secondary Index

 Scenarios

-To quickly create indexes for user data, HBase provides the TableIndexer tool for you to create, add, and delete indexes using MapReduce functions.
+TableIndexer allows you to quickly index data in HBase.
+With this tool, you can create, add, and delete indexes using MapReduce functions.
 The application scenarios are as follows:

-• You want to add an index for a specified column in a table where a large amount of data exists.
-However, if you use the addIndicesWithData() API to add an index, index data corresponding to the related user data will be generated, which is time-consuming.
-If you use addIndices() to create an index, index data corresponding to user data will not be generated.
-Therefore, to create index data for user data, you can use the TableIndexer tool to create an index.
+- You want to add an index for a specified column in a table where a large amount of data exists.
+However, if you use the addIndicesWithData() API to add an index, index data corresponding to the related data will be generated, which is time-consuming.
+If you use addIndices() to create an index, index data corresponding to table data will not be generated.
+You can use the TableIndexer tool to create indexes.

-• If the index data is inconsistent with the user data, the tool can be used to rebuild index data.
+- If the index data is inconsistent with the table data, the tool can be used to rebuild index data.

 If you temporarily disable the index, put new data to the disabled index column, and then directly enable the index from the disabled state, index data and user data may be inconsistent.
 Therefore, you must rebuild all index data before using it again.

-• You can use the TableIndexer tool to completely delete a large amount of existing index data from a user table.
+- You can use the TableIndexer tool to completely delete a large amount of existing index data from a table.

-• For user tables that do not have indexes, this tool allows you to add and build indexes at the same time.
+- For tables that do not have indexes, this tool allows you to add and build indexes at the same time.

 The command is as follows: